Optimization with delay-induced bifurcations: Demonstration of principle

 We can see that the type of a homoclinic bifurcation can be predicted from the knowledge of the eigenvalues of the respective saddle point at the instant of bifurcation.
-However, the instant of such a bifurcation, as well as of any other non-local bifurcation, can be detected only through numerical simulations by observing the solutions.
-Therefore, we reveal all non-local bifurcations in (\ref{dde_whole}), (\ref{eq_5well_low5_bro5}) by looking at the phase portraits projected on the plane $( )$.
+However, the parameter values, at which this or any other non-local bifurcation occur, can be detected only through numerical simulations by observing the solutions.
+Therefore, we reveal all non-local bifurcations in (\ref{dde_whole}) with the landscape (\ref{eq_5well_low5_bro5}) by looking at the phase portraits projected on the plane $( )$.
 In Fig.~\ref{fig_5_well_low5_broad5_pp}, panels (a)--(g) illustrate such bifurcations one by one in the order of their occurrence as $\tau$ increases.
-Each panel shows all fixed points of the system, with black circles indicating the landscape minima $x_i^{\textrm{min}}$, which can be stable or unstable at different $\tau$, and yellow cirles indicating always unstable points at the landscape maxima $x_j^{\textrm{max}}$.
+Each panel shows all fixed points of the system, with black circles indicating the landscape minima $x_i^{\textrm{min}}$, which can be stable or unstable at different $\tau$, and yellow circles indicating always unstable points at the landscape maxima $x_j^{\textrm{max}}$.
 Note, that all fixed points lie on the diagonal $x(t) x(t \tau)$.
-For the ease of reference, in (a) we label all the landscape maxima $x_j^{\textrm{max}}$ as S$j$ with $j 1,\ldots,4$, and all attractors at or around the minima $x_i^{\textrm{min}}$ as A$i$ with $j 1,\ldots,5$.
+For the ease of reference, in (a) we label all the landscape maxima $x_j^{\textrm{max}}$ as S$j$ with $j 1,\ldots,4$, and all attractors at or around the minima $x_i^{\textrm{min}}$ as A$i$ with $i 1,\ldots,5$.
 In each panel, the green line in the left-hand part shows an attractor about to disappear as a result of a bifurcation; the blue line in the right-hand part of the same panel shows an attractor to which the system converges after the bifurcation from the initial conditions where the vanished attractor was.
 The exceptions here are panels (a)--(b), whose right-hand parts show the whole trajectories converging to the fixed points, rather than the resultant fixed points only.
 The respective values of $\tau$ are given in the fields of every phase portrait.
 Note, that in (a)--(d) there might co-exist oscillatory attractors not involved in the given homoclinic bifurcation, but these are not shown to avoid confusion.

 The first homoclinic bifurcation occurs when the limit cycle A5 (green line in (a)), born at $\tau 0.35409$ around $x_5^{\textrm{min}}$, is the first to collide with the nearest saddle S4 at $\tau 0.635$ to form a homoclinic loop.
 As seen from Fig.~\ref{fig_5_well_low5_broad5_bd}(b), this collision occurs before the saddle quantity $\sigma$ turns positive, so the homoclinic loop is ``safe".
 After attractor A5 vanishes, the phase trajectory (blue line in (a)) goes to the neighbouring attractor A4, which is the stable fixed point $x_4^{\textrm{min}}$.